cybervishwajeet/Hack2Ignite-Team-404-/README.md

 # 🔏 Privacy

-InclusiAid may process information such as:
+InclusiAi may process information such as:

 * Images
 * Camera input